ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 Depending on how you installed git, the default text editor is probably "Vim" showed above.
 Having to use this text editor is not recommended for beginners, or intermediate users.

-How the hell do you even get out of here you ask?
+How do you even get out of this Vim program you ask?
 Well, it is as intuative as typing the following 5 instructions in a row.

 You type these characters in order: